z0ne30/precedent/STYLE_GUIDE.md

 3.  **Subtle Microinteractions & Animations:** Use Framer Motion for non-jarring hover, focus, loading, and click feedback.
 4.  **Consistent & Purposeful Iconography:** Use a single clean set (e.g., Lucide Icons) consistently and meaningfully.
 5.  **Clear Visual Hierarchy through Typography:** Establish and adhere to a clear typographic scale (size, weight).

+---

+## Background Effects

+### UI Effect Specification: Ambient Fluid Orb Background

+1.  **Effect Name:** Ambient Fluid Orb Background

+2.  **Goal/Intent:** To create a subtle, dynamic, and visually engaging background layer that adds depth and ambient interest.
+This effect should remain secondary to the primary foreground content and the existing SVG node network design, enhancing the modern aesthetic without causing distraction.

+3.  **Visual Description:**
+    *   **Elements:** Features 1 to 3 large, amorphous, blob-like shapes (orbs).
+    *   **Edges:** Orbs possess very soft, heavily blurred edges (like a significant Gaussian blur or smooth radial gradients fading to full transparency).
+No hard outlines.
+    *   **Glow:** Each orb emits a soft, subtle internal glow.
+The glow intensity should be noticeable but not overpowering, creating a gentle luminosity rather than a harsh light source effect.
+The intensity should remain relatively constant throughout the animation, avoiding distracting pulsing or flashing.
+The glow is brightest at the orb's core and feathers out smoothly towards the blurred edges.
+    *   **Shape & Form:** Organic, slightly irregular, potentially undulating subtly over time.
+    *   **Opacity:** Low overall opacity (e.g., 15-30%) to remain behind foreground elements and the node network.

+4.  **Animation Behavior:**
+    *   **Movement:** Slow, continuous, fluid drifting across the viewport.
+    *   **Path:** Non-linear, organic/pseudo-random, evoking a lava lamp feel.
+Avoid straight lines or repetitive patterns.
+    *   **Speed:** Consistently slow and relaxed; individual orbs may vary slightly.
+    *   **Interaction (Multiple Orbs):** Independent paths; orbs pass through each other (unless advanced merging/splitting is implemented).
+    *   **Boundary Interaction:** Graceful animation in/out of view or smooth reflection off boundaries.

+5.  **Layering & Positioning:**
+    *   **Stacking Order:** Positioned absolutely behind all primary content and the SVG node network (lowest visual layer, e.g., `z-index: -10`).
+    *   **Coverage:** Spans the entire background viewport area.

+6.  **Color Palette & Transitions:**
+    *   **Orb Base Colors:** Orbs should utilize soft, desaturated colors derived from or complementary to the application's primary theme (e.g., soft teals, blues, potentially purples like `#A5F3FC`, `#A7F3D0`, `#C7D2FE` used at low opacity).
+Each orb maintains its distinct base color throughout its lifecycle.
+    *   **Color Transitions:** There are **no abrupt color changes** within an orb.
+Any internal color variation comes solely from the central glow effect.
+    *   **Overlap Blending:** When orbs overlap, their semi-transparent colors should blend naturally based on standard alpha compositing (like layers of colored glass).
+The overlapping area will appear as a mix of the two orb colors, potentially becoming slightly more opaque or resulting in a new intermediate color depending on the specific base colors and opacities used.
+Avoid specific blend modes like "screen," "multiply," or "overlay" unless explicitly desired for a particular artistic effect; the default alpha blending is preferred for subtlety.
+    *   **Glow Color:** The inner glow effect should be a slightly lighter tint or pure white (`#FFFFFF`) version of the orb's base color, also at low opacity, contributing to the overall orb color but brightest at the center.

+7.  **Performance Considerations:**
+    *   Must be highly performant.
+Utilize hardware acceleration (CSS `transform`, `opacity`).
+Avoid expensive animations.

+8.  **Implementation Notes (for Developers):**
+    *   Consider CSS animations with complex `@keyframes` for simpler path variations.
+    *   JavaScript animation libraries (e.g., GSAP) can provide more control over complex, non-linear paths but require careful performance management.
+    *   HTML Canvas 2D API offers flexibility for drawing blurred shapes and managing more complex pathfinding or interactions.
+    *   WebGL shaders provide the highest potential for performance and visual fidelity (e.g., using noise functions like Perlin or Simplex for organic movement, implementing blur/glow effects efficiently) but come with increased implementation complexity.

+9.  **Advanced Features (Optional):**
+    *   Fluid merging/splitting of orbs for enhanced effect (likely requires Canvas/WebGL).